 But most investors were unwilling to settle for being average.
 By competing against each other using the same information, investor returns were not average.
 After costs and fees, they were below average.

 Some academics began to question the supremacy of single-factor beta.
-Barr Rosenberg, a Cal finance professor, setup BARRA as a consulting firm to institutional investors.
+Barr Rosenberg, a Cal finance professor, setup BARRA as a consulting firm for institutional investors.
 BARRA looked at 20+ additional items when doing linear modeling.
 Their “extra-market covariances” were the precursor of today’s factor-based investing.

 Institutional participation in stocks was still low then.
 The public continued to rely on brokerage firms and their recommendations.

 In the 1980s more academic ideas began to filter into the marketplace.
 Sophisticated investors recognized the need for a portfolio of at least 30 well-diversified stocks to reduce idiosyncratic risk.
-Mutual funds that performed well garnered attention.
+Mutual funds that performed well-garnered attention.
 Peter Lynch’s no-load Magellan Fund attracted a large following.
 Many other funds had front-end loads to compensate selling brokers.
 Investments were promoted and sold to existing clients back then more than they were bought by informed investors.

 Research departments began to pay attention to international diversification after academics showed that it reduced portfolio variability.
 Beta was used more frequently as a measure of market exposure.